shosaco/vistime/README.md

 ## 3. Usage and standard arguments

+The simplest way to create a timeline is by providing a data frame with `event` and `start` columns.
+If your columns are named otherwise, you need to tell the function.
+You can also tweak the y positions, linewidth, title, label visibility and number of lines in the background.

 ```{r}
 vistime(data, start = "start", end = "end", groups = "group", events = "event", colors = "color",
               fontcolors = "fontcolor", tooltips = "tooltip", optimize_y = TRUE, linewidth = NULL,